Orange Chocolate Chunk Scones with Orange Glaze

 - 1 packed tablespoon freshly grated orange zest

-- 3.5 ounces (100 grams) chopped semi-sweet chocolate or good-quality chocolate chips
+- 3½ ounces (100 g) chopped semi-sweet chocolate or good-quality chocolate chips

-- 1 cup + 1 tablespoon cold heavy cream, plus roughly 1 tablespoon for brushing
+- 1 cup + 1 tablespoon (255 mL) cold heavy cream, plus 1 tablespoon for brushing

-- roughly 1 - 2 tablespoons Belgian pearl sugar or turbinado/demerara sugar, for sprinkling
+- 1-2 tablespoons Belgian pearl sugar, turbinado, or demerara sugar for sprinkling

 - 1 tablespoon + 1 teaspoon freshly squeezed orange juice

-- Preheat the oven to 425 degrees Fahrenheit with the rack in the center position.
-Line a large baking sheet with parchment paper (or Silpat), and set aside.
+- Preheat the oven to 425°F (218°C) with the rack in the center position.
+Line a large baking sheet with parchment paper (or silicone baking mat) and set aside.